bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

-# Big Open Data Layer (BODL) - BETA
+# Big Open Data Layer (BODL) - Open Beta

-This functionality is currently in BETA.
-Share your feedback with us via the [Partner Portal](https://partners.bigcommerce.com/).
+This functionality is currently in beta.
+Share your feedback with us using the [Partner Portal](https://partners.bigcommerce.com/).

 ## Overview